The Wounded Healer's Heart

 Every person on this planet requires some form of healing from non-physical wounding.
 Every person.
 A healer assuming they must fully heal themselves before serving others is completely unrealistic.
 And, in fact, such an assumption does those they would serve a great disservice.

-The wounded healer's heart and the healing it receives provides hope, and it provides empathy.
+The wounded healer's heart and the healing it receives provide hope, as well as empathy.
 So serve as you feel called to, and share your wounding and healing as is appropriate.
 Your heart will thank you.

 Blessed be.